altitudeUnits in geographicCoverage should use eml-unitDictionary definitions

 Here is an example in which StandardUnitDictionary is a simpleType which is a union of other simpleTypes.
 This way, altitudeUnit would be of type=LengthUnitDictionary (in 2.1.0), and attributes are type=StandardUnitDitionary (as they are in 2.0.1).
 The big list of units can be broken up into various Types as necessary, and then grouped together with xs:union.
 The Types used in the spatial schemas could be kept here as well.
 These definitions should not affect unit-elements that are already typed.

 <xs:union memberTypes="unit:MassUnitDictionary unit:LengthUnitDictionary"/>

-#6 Updated by Margaret O'Brien over 13 years ago
+#6 Updated by Margaret O'Brien almost 14 years ago

 The altitudeUnits documentation stated that the element content should include the vertical datum.
 We are now restricting this element's content to length units.
 However, this is a descriptive element, and the spatialReference schema has detailed elements for altitude system descriptions.
 We can still suggest that authors include a datum for altitude (such as "mean sea level") but this text now should be included in the geographicDescription field, which is text Type.